|

 Small enough to get around easily (even with a buggy), you can jump from the cobbled pedestrian streets of the Danish capital’s old town to the city’s parks and the beach nearby, plus there are reserved places for pushchairs on public transport in Copenhagen for kids.

-Along with the world-famous Tivoli Gardens with its amusement park, the city’s iconic statue of the Little Mermaid is straight out of a fairytale.
-And while you might not get Mediterranean-style fussing over babies, the Danes very democratically think children should get to enjoy themselves too, so they’ll be welcome everywhere from cafes to special family friendly exhibitions in museums.
+Along with the world-famous Tivoli Gardens with its amusement park, the city’s iconic statue of the Little Mermaid is literally straight out of a fairytale.
+And while you might not get Mediterranean-style fussing over babies, the Danes very democratically think children should get to enjoy themselves too, so they’ll be welcome everywhere from cafes to special family-friendly exhibitions in museums.

 Check out my complete guide to Denmark with kids here